Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 Over/under insights

+- Los Angeles and its opponents have gone over the current 49.5-point total in eight of 17 games this season.

-- Los Angeles' games this season have gone over 49.5 points eight of 17 times.
+- Arizona's games have gone over 49.5 points in eight of 17 chances this season.

 - The two teams combine to average 53.3 points per game, 3.8 more than the total in this contest.